SekaiCTF 2024 challenges

 7. Remove all strings of the form <TAG>...</TAG> or just <></> using the regular expression <.*>.*<\/.*>.

-8. Create a new <iframe> with some standard HTML and the sanitized input created above inserted into the <body> tag.
+8. Create a new <iframe> with some standard HTML and the sanitized input from 7. inside a <body> tag.

 9. Open the <iframe> in a new window using open("/").document.write()

-The (abbreviated) <iframe> contents will therefore look like the following, for input auto_input=XSS:
+The (abbreviated) <iframe> contents looks like the following, for input auto_input=XSS:

 <!doctype html>